 Our approach to dolphin interaction is dolphin friendly and abides by the marine mammal act.
 When encountering these creatures it is important to take into consideration the animal’s willingness to have humans close by.
 This is why we offer dolphin viewing only.
 Since dolphins are often hunting at night and sleeping during the day we make our best effort not to disturb them when they are sleeping.

 The Orca is a 27.5ft rigid hull inflatable boat.
 It has shade and will comfortably hold 14 snorkelers with a maximum Coast Guard rated capacity of 19 passengers plus crew.
 Its cruising speed is 24 knots which allow us to reach Captain Cook monument quickly.

 Dolphin Observing in Kona

-If you’re looking to observe wild dolphins, Kona has few opportunities like this one!
+If you’re looking to observe wild dolphins, it’s no longer permitted.
 Seeing wild dolphins is different almost every time as their behavior can vary widely based on so many factors.
 Just hearing the slapping, breathing, and squeaking as they jump, and play.
 We may come across dolphins on the way to the snorkel spot but as they are wild animals they may or may not come across our path as we head to and from the site.